ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/TechnicalOverview.rst

 Repository Structure
 ----------------------
 The ``ufs-srweather-app`` :term:`umbrella repository` is an NCO-compliant repository.
 Its structure follows the standards laid out in :term:`NCEP` Central Operations (NCO) WCOSS :nco:`Implementation Standards <ImplementationStandards.v11.0.0.pdf>`.
 This structure is implemented using the ``local_path`` settings contained within the ``Externals.cfg`` file.
-After ``manage_externals/checkout_externals`` is run (see :numref:`Section %s <CheckoutExternals>`), the specific GitHub repositories described in :numref:`Table %s <top_level_repos>` are cloned into the target subdirectories shown below.
+After ``manage_externals/checkout_externals`` is run (see :numref:`Section %s <CheckoutExternals>`), the specific GitHub repositories described in :numref:`Table %s <top_level_repos>` are cloned into the target subdirectories shown below under ``/sorc``.
 Directories that will be created as part of the build process appear in parentheses and will not be visible until after the build is complete.
-Some directories have been removed for brevity.
+Some files and directories have been removed for brevity.

 .. code-block:: console

    ufs-srweather-app
    ├── (build)
+   ├── (conda)
+   │     └── envs
+   ├── (conda_loc)
+   ├── doc
+   │     ├── ContribGuide
-   ├── docs
+   │     ├── UsersGuide
-   │     └── UsersGuide
+   │     └── TechDocs
    ├── etc
+   │     └── lmod-setup.sh
    ├── (exec)
+   ├── fix
    ├── (include)
    ├── jobs
    ├── (lib)
    ├── manage_externals
    ├── modulefiles
    │     ├── build_<platform>_<compiler>.lua
+   │     ├── python_srw*.lua
    │     └── wflow_<platform>.lua
    ├── parm
    │     ├── wflow
    │     │     └── default_workflow.yaml
+   │     ├── FV3.input.yml
-   │     └── FV3LAM_wflow.xml
+   │     ├── FV3LAM_wflow.xml
+   │     ├── diag_table.*
+   │     ├── field_table.*
+   │     ├── input.nml.FV3
-   ├── (share)
+   │     ├── model_configure
+   │     └── ufs.configure
    ├── scripts
    ├── sorc
    │     ├── CMakeLists.txt
+   │     ├── (arl_nexus)
+   │     ├── (AQM-utils)
    │     ├── (UPP)
    │     │     ├── parm
    │     │     └── sorc